Experimental plasmonic sensing of malaria using an aluminum metasurface: Results

 \subsection{Transmission measurement results}

 In Fig.~\ref{fig4}~(a), we show the measured spectra of the non-functionalized Al-NHA sensor when in air and when the wet chamber is filled with PBS.
-The spectra are compared with FEM simulated spectra using COMSOL.
+The spectra are compared with FEM simulated spectra using COMSOL (see Appendix~B for FEM simulation details).
 For modeling, the refractive index of PBS was taken as $n_{\text{eff}} =1.335$ and that of glass as $n_s = 1.52$.
-The measured spectra are clearly in line with the simulations.
+It can be seen that the measured spectra are clearly in line with the simulations.
 The experiment spectra profiles, number of peaks, and peak positions are correctly reproduced.
 For example, for the PBS spectrum, at the peak labeled (ii), there is a spectral difference of only 1~nm between the experiment ($\lambda = 664$~nm) and simulation ($\lambda = 665$~nm).
 Moreover, the close match between the experiment and simulation confirms that the simulation parameters match well with the fabricated Al-NHA parameters and that the simulation can be used to predict with high confidence the sensor's optical behavior.
+We tested several fabricated samples and found consistent results in terms of the peak locations ($<1$~nm), width ($<1$~nm) and height ($<1-2$~\%).

 In Fig.~\ref{fig4}~(b), we show a cross-sectional view of the optical field distributions within the Al-NHA.
 A half of a unit cell is displayed.
 The electric field enhancement $|E|/|E_0|$ of the three simulated peak wavelengths: peak (i) $\lambda_R = 545$~nm, peak (ii) $\lambda_R = 665$~nm, and peak~(iii)~$\lambda = 763$~nm, are shown. $E_0$ is the electric field amplitude of the incident plane wave.
 A detailed study of peak~(i) based on the field distribution confirms that it is made of two plasmonic degenerate modes, one due to SP excitation at the glass/aluminum interface localized at the bottom corner and the other due to SP~excitation at the analyte/aluminum interface localized at the top edge corner.
 In the spectral range~of~$\lambda = 500 - 600$~nm, the two modes have the same or nearly the same energy (frequency), resulting in a~single~peak~in~the~transmission~spectrum~in~air~($n_{\text{eff}} = 1.00$).\\